ADHD & Nicotine: Potential Links, Side Effects, And Consequences To Look For

 ADHD and nicotine: Pregnancy

 Aside from pregnancy, there can be other ties between nicotine and ADHD.
-As a habit-forming substance, nicotine should be avoided as a rule, but be especially careful when ADHD is involved; some studies have found that individuals with ADHD can be more susceptible to addiction.
+As a habit-forming substance, nicotine can be addictive to anyone.
+However, individuals with ADHD can be more susceptible to addiction.
 Consequently, nicotine addiction and increased smoking progression have been found in higher concentrations in teenagers with ADHD than their neurotypical peers.

 Getty/AnnaStills